Traditions - General Info

 The Celts introduced it to Western Europe several millennia ago.

-Pagan folks lit bonfires on the evening before the Summer Solstice in honour of the Sun, in order to get its protection for the harvest to come.
+Pagan folks lit bonfires on the evening before the Summer Solstice in honour of the Sun, to get its protection for the harvest to come.

 Why 24th June?